Transitioning to Closed-Circuit Rebreather Diving

 Rebreather Diver

 • CCR Diver -- This program is the entry point for open circuit sport divers.
 Divers learn to plan and conduct no-stop required CCR dives within sport diving limits.
 The emphasis in this program is on managing the rebreather and should an issue develop then safely ending the dive on open circuit bailout.
-The training time is approximately five to six days including open water training dives.
-Price for instruction and training materials is $2000.00; price does not include CCR consumables, equipment rentals or boat trips.
+The training time is approximately five days including open water training dives.
+Price for instruction and training materials is $2000.00; price does not include equipment rentals or boat trips.

 • Decompression CCR Diver - 40M -- This skills intensive diving program is the entry point for open circuit technical divers with at least 50 hours of experience or CCR Divers with at least 30 hours experience.
 Available in an Air diluent version, we prefer the Helitrox (21% oxygen, 35% helium) diluent version and teach divers to plan and conduct required-stop decompression CCR dives to a maximum depth of {150 fsw | 45 msw} using normoxic trimix diluent and a single off-board bailout cylinder.
 Using trimix diluent rather than air offers the benefits of reduced narcosis, better work of breathing, and improved scrubber function.
 The emphasis in this program is on diagnosing and resolving in-water issues in order to remain on the rebreather loop whenever possible.
 The training time is approximately six to seven days including open water training dives.
 Two of the training dives will be deeper than {100 fsw | 30 msw} with a planned decompression obligation.
 Price for instruction and training materials is $2500.00; price does not include CCR consumables, equipment rentals or boat trips.
 This program content is sometimes referred to as "Mod 1 CCR".